 The number of propositions continues to grow.
-Understanding how propositions make it on a ballot is important because they will continue to be a common part of California's election process.
+Understanding how propositions make it onto a ballot is important because they will continue to be a common part of California's election process.

-With the initiative process, voters can change the State Constitution if just over 50% agree.
+With the initiative process, voters can change the State Constitution if more than 50 percent of the votes cast on that proposition are YES.
 The legislature, on the other hand, must get voter approval in order to amend the State Constitution, and it takes 2/3rds of state lawmakers to agree to put a constitutional amendment before the voters.
-So people who want to change the State Constitution usually prefer to use the initiative process.
+It also is more difficult to "undo" an initiative than to change a law passed by the legislature.
+Only voters can change an initiative (unless the initiative allows the legislature to amend its provisions).
+This is why interest groups often prefer to work through the initiative process.